emlid/ntripbrowser/README.md

  - `ntripbrowser.UnableToConnect` - raised when ntripbrowser could not connect to the assigned url.
  - `ntripbrowser.NoDataReceivedFromCaster` - raised when ntripbrowser could not find any data on the page.
  - `ntripbrowser.ExceededTimeoutError` - raised when connection timeout is exceeded.
- - `ntripbrowser.HandshakeFiledError` - raised when connection handshake is failed.

 ## To test